holm0563/ImperativeArchitecture/README.md

 ## When to use a SOA
 * When you want to be open for extensibility
+* When you are building a library to be deployed to Nuget
-* Needs to add robust logging (Hard to add later with things like nested static functions)
+* Project needs to add robust logging (Hard to add later with things like nested static functions)
 * When following Microsofts AddServices patterns
 * Helps to avoid hiden state common in object oriented patterns